Parker-Jones25/Parker-jones.github.io/index.md

 ### 🛠️ How I Solved the Challenge
 Explain:
-- What tools/languages you used
-- Your main approach
-- Any obstacles and how you overcame them
-- What the final result does

----
+- i used Css, HTML, and JSscript to code a interactive visual for real time data on how  Ai has empacted our enviorment.

-# ⭐ Assignment 1:
+# ⭐ Assignment 1: Composion creator
 **Description:**
 Brief explanation of the assignment.